Beyond Probability Partitions: Calibrating Neural Networks with Semantic Aware Grouping: Related Work

 \section{Related Work}

 We provide a concise overview of recent academic research on the definition, evaluation, and advancements in calibration methods.

 \textbf{Measures of calibration}.
+In safety-critical applications\cite{safty_2016,uncertainty_nature,app_self_drive,diagnose_nature} and tasks involving probability estimation\cite{deep_prob_estimation_icml22,gdfm,robust_design,yangy_rec,yangy_finance,yangy_incremental}, it is crucial to ensure that models not only deliver high accuracy but also provide predicted probabilities that accurately represent the genuine likelihood of correctness.
 As discussed in \refsec{sec:pce}, calibration, being a collective concept without direct labels, is typically evaluated by binning the predicted probabilities using different binning approaches.
 Various studies have proposed different binning methods, each focusing on a different aspect.
 For example, \citet{verified_nips19} proposed binning based on the maximum predicted probability, \citet{dirichlet_cal_nips19} introduced binning using probabilities for all classes, and \citet{mix_match_icml20,metrics_lp_nips22,mmce_icml18} proposed kernel methods, which can be seen as a smoothed binning approach.
 In our framework, these methods can be considered as applying different grouping functions, where the grouping functions solely utilize the predicted probabilities.
 Additionally, other studies have explored alternative characteristics of calibration.
 For instance, \citet{metrics_aistats19} and \citet{spline_calib_iclr21} proposed hypothesis testing methods to assess whether the predicted probabilities approximate calibration, which is still defined solely on the predicted probabilities.
 Proper scoring rules such as likelihoods and Brier scores are also used to evaluate calibration\cite{deep_ensemble_nips17,metrics_proper_score_nips22}, which are typically used as a training loss to improve calibration.

-The calibration considering fairness\cite{bias_fairness_survey,fairness_calib_nips17} is also highly related to this work, where the calibration within different populations is considered.
+The calibration considering fairness\cite{bias_fairness_survey,fairness_calib_nips17} is also highly related to this work, where the calibration within different populations is considered. \citet{group_loss_iclr} established an explained component as a metric that lower-bounds the grouping loss in the proper scoring rule theory.
 However, our work concentrates on learning a better grouping function to improve holistic calibration performance, rather than calibrating some given groups\cite{fairness_calib_nips17}.

 \textbf{Improving calibration of deep models}.
 The calibration of deep models can be categorized into two main directions.
 The first direction involves calibrating the model during the training phase by modifying the training process itself\cite{train_class_contraints_cvpr22,deep_ensemble_nips17,mix_match_icml20,train_swag_nips19,avuc_nips20}.
 This may include using specialized loss functions tailored for calibration\cite{focal_loss_nips20}, employing ensemble methods\cite{deep_ensemble_nips17,bayesian_deep_learning_nips20}, or data augmentation\cite{mixup_nips19}, etc. However, such approaches require modifications to the training phase and may entail relatively higher computational costs.